-- I. Logging in your activity hours is vital for not only your ACTIVE status, but for your safety and verification of your participation/assistance with the assignments: - i.
-If you are assigned to the Ronald Reagan Medical Center, UCLA Medical Center Santa Monica, or 200 Medical Plaza, then you are REQUIRED to sign in using the Sign-In Station (instructions will be emailed to you). - ii.
-If you are based outside the above areas, then you will use your Volunteer Dashboard to log in/report your TOTAL hours for the day.
+- I. Logging in your activity hours is vital for not only your ACTIVE status, but for your safety and verification of your participation/assistance with the assignments. - II.
+You will log into your Volunteer Dashboard to report your TOTAL hours for the day.
 (See page 2 for a Visual Guide)